-For example, you can search for old Ubuntu 10.04 images (2010), and then newer 20.04 images using: sudo docker search ubuntu10 sudo docker search ubuntu20
+For example, you can search for old Ubuntu 20.04 images (2020), and then newer current images using: sudo docker search ubuntu20 sudo docker search ubuntu

 Trusted images will be marked as OFFICIAL.
 Be careful with other images.
-Searches can target official images: sudo docker search -f=is-official=true rock sudo docker images -a
+Searches can target official images: sudo docker search -f=is-official=true rock

-Let's start by downloading the official "ubuntu" docker container image: sudo docker pull ubuntu mkdir docker\test cd docker\test
+Let's start by downloading the official "ubuntu" docker container image: sudo docker pull ubuntu